-It was in the late summer of 1904 that excavation was begun on the present site of the Bible Training School.
-The building was completed in January of 1905 and classes were begun in the same month.
-The institution is, therefore, in its twenty-sixth year.
+It was in the late summer of 1904 that excavation was begun on the present site of the Fort Wayne Bible Institute.
+The building was completed in January 1905 and classes were begun in the same month.
+The institution is, therefore, in its twenty-seventh year.

 During this quarter of a century of service hundreds of young people have come to her halls and have lighted their torches at her altars to go out to the dark portions of the earth holding forth the Word of Life.
-The School was born from the vision, sacrifice, and work of its founders; and those very essentials have characterized its life since.
+The Institution was born from the vision, sacrifice, and work of its founders; and those very essentials have characterized its life since.

-The antecedent of the Fort Wayne Bible Training School was known as Bethany Home, Bluffton, Ohio.
-Prompted by an implicit faith in God's Word, a few godly people conducted this home for the sick with the aim of directing them to the Great Physician, and as a haven for Christian workers needing rest and recuperation.
+The antecedent of the Fort Wayne Bible Training School was known as Bethany Home, in Bluffton, Ohio.
+Prompted by an implicit faith in God's Word, a few godly people conducted this home for the sick with the aim of directing them to the Great Physician. and as a haven for Christian workers needing rest and recuperation.
 In a few years the scope of the vision was extended to include teaching of the Bible, and it became known as Bethany Institute.

 Later the increased demand for Bible training led to definite steps to enlarge its quarters and extend its service.
 The institution then passed into the hands of the Missionary Church Association, and this body selected a beautiful site at the edge of Fort Wayne, Indiana, and founded the Bible Training School.
-However, the character of its work has been interdenominational; several different churches are represented on its board and its teaching staff, and students from eighteen to twenty denominations are in attendance each year.
+The school operated under this name until the year 1930, when the name was changed to The Fort Wayne Bible Institute.
+This change of name, however, does not indicate any change in the character of the institution, which always has been interdenominational.
+Several different denominations are represented on its board and its teaching staff, and students from eighteen to twenty denominations are in attendance each year.

-To meet growing demands and to measure up to increasing opportunities it became necessary to provide greater dormitory and classroom facilities.
-Accordingly, a program which was inaugurated some two years ago culminated in the erection of a beautiful new building costing approximately \$60,000 which was dedicated and put into service in the month of March, 1930.
-Providing attractive, pleasant dormitory rooms, and adequate classrooms, this building adds greatly to the efficiency of the school.
+To meet growing demands and to measure up to increasing opportunities it became necessary about two years ago to provide greater dormitory and classroom facilities.
+Accordingly, a beautiful new building, providing attractive, pleasant dormitory rooms, and adequate class rooms, was erected at a cost of \$60,000.
+This is the women's dormitory and is known as Bethany Hall.